Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 - Adamantite Golems in lesser, regular, greater and perfect variants (not in IWD:EE).

 It is rumored that there is another secret set of tomes which contains knowledge about constructing more exotic types of golems.
+You might also commission golems in the BG:EE part of the game if you can find the right tomes.

 Each golem requires materials for constructing the physical shell, and possibly additional ingredients to implement specific key features of the golem.
 Creating perfect variant is a feat